 I'd be dead.

-And what I do is I advocate for women to get early screening, particularly if they're uh under 40.
+And what I do is I advocate for women to get early screening, particularly if they're under 40, because that's when I was diagnosed.

-But one of the doctors quoted in this article, Dr. Esserman, she I was at an oncology conference this weekend, and she and I spoke about these tumors that are hard to find.
+But one of the doctors quoted in this article, Dr. Esserman, I was at an oncology conference this weekend, and she and I spoke about these tumors that are hard to find.

 And what she was describing was between the yearly mammograms, you can grow a tumor that's very aggressive and grows very fast.